-"System change not climate change": a cry for a radical transformation of the society that put us in this mess.
+"System change not climate change" : a cry for a radical transformation of the society that put us in this mess.

 This document is not trying to convince anyone of the urgency of climate change.
-Climatestrike and many other groups have done this work for some time now.
-However, even though the 1.5-degree limit will be breached already around 20281 if no radical change occurs, very little is proposed by Switzerland's main institutions that is worthy of this urgency.
+Climate Strike and many other groups have done this work for some time now.
+However, even though the 1.5 degree limit will be breached already around 20281 if no radical change occurs, it seems like very little is proposed by Switzerland's main institutions that would be worthy of this urgency.

-Following this observation, the group " system change " was formed inside of Climatestrike in September 2020.
-The goal was to find answers to the following question: do we really need a system change and what could it look like?
-Through research and regular meetings we tried to gather as much information as possible to discover the common features between authors, economists, researchers that talked about this issue.
+Following this observation, the group " system change " was formed inside of Climatestrike in September 2020, in order to find answers to the following question: do we really need a system change and what could it look like?
+Through research and regular meetings we tried to gather as much information as possible, with the goal of discovering the common features between authors, economists, researchers that talked about this issue.

-This document is therefore an attempt to share the results of this research and to provide what, in our opinion, is a missing piece in the current discussion about climate change: an alternative economic system.
-In the document we will explain in detail why we think a system change is necessary and why "regulating" the current one isn't going to solve the climate crisis (meaning it won't be able to reduce emissions and other environmental pressures in order to avoid breaching the 1.5 degrees goal set by the Paris Agreement).
+This document is therefore an attempt to share the fruits of this research and to provide what in our sense constitutes a missing piece to the current discussion about climate change: an alternative economic system.
+In the document we'll explain in detail why we think a system change is necessary and why "regulating" the current one isn't going to solve the climate crisis (meaning it won't be able to reduce emissions and other environmental pressures in order to not breach the 1.5 degrees goal set by the IPCC).

-However, we will not get any closer to radically transforming the economic system we currently live in if we are not able to imagine an alternative one.
-So this work should be understood not only as a critique of the current system which led us to the crisis we currently face, but a contribution to the discussion about solutions on how we could overcome it.
-This document should serve as an inspiration for a realistic, ecological and desirable future.
+However, we will not get any closer to radically transforming the one we currently live in if we are not able to imagine an alternative economy.
+So this work should be understood not only as a critique of the current system which led us to the crisis we currently face, but a contribution to the discussion about solutions of how we could overcome it.
+This document should serve as an inspiration for a possible, ecological and desirable future.

-The document is structured in the following way: Chapter 1 is dedicated to understanding why the current economic system creates continuous economic growth and why this is environmentally unsustainable.
-For that we will explain one of the core mechanisms driving this economic growth, namely the pressure exerted by shareholders and banks on businesses to create more revenue, which causes the whole system to grow each year and use more and more resources and/or energy.
-Then we will have a look at the question of whether we are able to continue with this mechanism while also reducing our emissions.
+The document is structured in the following way: chapter 1 is dedicated to understanding why the current economic system creates economic growth and why this is environmentally not sustainable in the long run.
+For that we will explain how shareholders and banks exert pressure on businesses to create more revenue, causing the whole system to grow each year and use more and more resources and/or energy.
+Then we will have a look at the question of if we are able to continue with this mechanism while also reducing our emissions.
 Lastly, we will touch upon some current ideas on how to solve this problem by regulating the market or relying on shareholders to be environmentally conscious and we will explain why these solutions don't seem reliable.
-(Anyone who is already familiar with the above mentioned critique of green growth can of course skip this part and go directly to the proposed alternatives in chapter 2 and 3.)
+(Anyone who is already familiar with the above-mentioned critique of green growth can of course skip this part and go directly to the proposed alternatives in chapter 2 and 3.)

-Chapter 2 is dedicated to explaining different solutions that would allow us to replace private capital as the basis for investment.
-These solutions range from creating an economy based solely on "cooperatives" to implementing something more like a "centralised/decentralised plan" to decide on capital allocation.
+Chapter 2 is dedicated to showing a range of solutions allowing us to replace private capital as the base for investment.
+These solutions range from creating an economy based solely on "cooperatives" to implementing something more of a "centralised/decentralised plan" to decide on capital allocation.
 We will mention some disadvantages of these alternatives and discuss another solution that we call "democratic orientation of investment".
 The types of models in this section allow us to guide investment through democratic mechanisms, control growth, whilst leaving enough space for individual initiatives.